 Getting coverage for your second home

 Though you may not spend all your time at your second home, that doesn’t mean it doesn’t deserve protection.
 Quite the opposite, actually.
 Since you won’t always be around to keep watch, it’s a smart idea to beef up security and invest in proper insurance for your home.
 It’s also worth noting that the type of insurance you need will vary based on how often you plan on visiting and if you plan to rent it out to others.
 You can learn more about protecting your second home with our guide.

-No matter where you buy your second home, Hippo’s got you covered with modern, smart policies that work for you to make sure your investment is properly protected.
+No matter where you buy your second home, Hippo’s got you covered with modern, smart home insurance policies that work for you to make sure your investment is properly protected.
 Have a few questions, or are you ready to get a policy?
 Give us a call and we’ll help you get what you need.
 Want to learn more about the best cities to settle down?
 Check out our NY home buying guide.

 Methodology: This study was conducted in August 2021.
 To identify the top cities to buy a vacation home, the team at Hippo pulled the following data sets for the top 100 most populous cities in the United States:

 - Average cost of home insurance (Source: Insurance.com)